Wroclaw - guide Poland

 After World War II, they annexed the city to Poland, and the population changed significantly due to post-war population movements.

 Wrocław is an important economic center with developed industry, trade and services.
-The city is home to many international companies and technology firms.
+The city is home to many international companies and technology firms, such as Volvo, Siemens or Hewlett Packard.

 The University of Wroclaw, one of the oldest and most prestigious universities in Poland, was founded in 1702.
 In addition to the University of Wroclaw, the city has several other universities, including technical, economic and medical universities.
 Wroclaw is an important center of science and research, with a number of research institutes and innovative projects.